hobuinc/silvimetric/docs/source/tutorial.md

 This tutorial will cover how to interact with SilviMetric, including the key commands {ref}`initialize`, {ref}`info`, {ref}`scan`, {ref}`shatter`, and {ref}`extract`.
-These commands make up the core functionality of SilviMetric and will allow you convert point cloud files into a storage system with TileDB and extract the metrics that are produced into rasters or read with the library/language of your choice.
+These commands make up the core functionality of SilviMetric and will allow you convert point cloud files into a Zarr/Icechunk or TileDB storage database and extract the metrics that are produced into rasters or read with the library/language of your choice.

 ## Introduction